SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 Continuous code improvement is an iterative process.
 This article focuses on cultivating a "refactoring mindset" – a deliberate and proactive approach to consistently improve your code.

-We'll explore key principles like making small, frequent changes, recognizing code smells, learning to defer refactoring tasks, and minimizing bias to maintain a sustainable pace of improvement.
+We'll explore key principles like building safety net, making small, frequent changes, recognizing code smells, learning to defer refactoring tasks, and minimizing bias to maintain a sustainable pace of improvement.

 This article takes the [TaskList](https://kata-log.rocks/task-list-kata) kata, makes minimal modifications to the original kata, and